LOKI AGENT OF ASGARD BUDGET HEADPIECE TUTORIAL

 Craft foam (I used two sheets of 12"x18"/30.4 cm x 45.7 cm foam.
 You may need a larger size or more sheets depending on how big your headpiece will be).

 Elastic (I got 1 metre, which was more than enough.
 I also chose black so it would blend with my hair)

 A large cup or other object with a curved side

 If you have literally none of the above, I'd estimate the cost at about $40-$50 CAD if you buy the basics from your local dollar store.
 I personally spent about half of that (the only things I had to buy were the elastic, the paint, the mod podge, and the foam).
 If you have stationery and can find some old newspaper, you're in a pretty good position already.

 Stage 1: Make the templates for the body of the headpiece, horns, and decoration

 Fold your scrap paper in half widthways and sketch half of the shape you want for your headpiece body.

 Cut out your shape and unfold it.
 Because you folded it in half and then drew half, your headpiece body should be symmetrical.

 Take your mirror and hold your shape up to your face as you would wear your headpiece.
 Don't worry about curvature, there's further instruction on that later.

 Each artist draws Loki's headpiece differently so there's room for artistic license and flexibility.
-I chose a more angular look because I'm edgy like that.
+I chose a more angular look.